SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

    - *t* must be an array of *n* arithmetic terms

-   - no element of array *den* can be zero
+   - No element of array *den* can be zero

    **Error report**